Autinfit/DetectarYRecogerObjetos/README.md

 - Dynamically add and remove items from the list.
 - Create a collision system between the player and objects.
 - Remove items from the game when the player collides with the items.
-- Get the name of the element and display it in the label on the Windows Form.
+- Get the name of the element and display it in the label on the Windows Forms.

 **_Traducido del español:_**